oeo/bolt/readme.md

 ## fair distribution
-bolt intends to launch with a fair distribution and without a premine and without fundraising, although there may be an airdrop to existing bitcoin wallets.
+bolt intends to launch with a fair distribution and without a premine and without fundraising.

-the configured block time and issuance schedule is designed to follow roughly the schedule and behviour of bitcoin. at the very least the features of digital scarcity and proof of work will remain constant. however, we do reserve the rights the play with new features such as our own smart contract language and logic, utilizing different hashing algorythms, and so on. if the community of nodes accepts our changes they will be implemented. if not, then i suppose we fell short in some way. it's a real organic dao!
+the configured block time and issuance schedule is designed to follow roughly the schedule and behviour of bitcoin. at the very least the features of digital scarcity and proof of work will remain constant. however, i'll reserve the right the play with modern features such as a smart contract language, different hashing algos, and so on prior to launch.